Keksls/FastCrypt.NET/README.md

-# KeksEncryption
+# FastEncryption

-KeksEncryption is a simple C# solution for File, byte array and text Encryption/Decryption A lot of Cipher are avaliable from AES to Custom encryption protocols.
+FastEncryption is a simple C# solution for File, byte array and text Encryption/Decryption A lot of Cipher are avaliable from AES to Custom encryption protocols.
 .NEt Freamwork 3.5, compatible unity 5 and .NET Core